sysartifacts/sysartifacts.github.io/_conferences/eurosys2026/guide.md

 different types of powerful GPUs, FPGAs, storage hierarchy nodes with a mix of HDDs, SDDs, and NVMe, high-bandwidth I/O storage, SDN-enabled networking hardware, and Infiniband.

-Join Chameleon Cloud EuroSys26 AE project: please send an email whose title starts with [JOIN CHAMELEON EUROSYS26] to the chairs
+- Join Chameleon Cloud EuroSys26 AE project: please send an email whose title starts with [EUROSYS26 JOIN CHAMELEON] to the chairs
-Chameleon Cloud Webinar: https://www.youtube.com/watch?v=2ORKQ9WhJPA&t=1379s How to get started with Chameleon Cloud (including get access): https://chameleoncloud.readthedocs.io/en/latest/getting-started/index.html
+Chameleon Cloud Webinar: https://www.youtube.com/watch?v=2ORKQ9WhJPA&t=1379s
+- How to get started with Chameleon Cloud (including get access): https://chameleoncloud.readthedocs.io/en/latest/getting-started/index.html
-How to package experiments with [Chameleon Jupyter Notebooks (Trovi)](https://chameleoncloud.readthedocs.io/en/latest/technical/sharing.html)
+- How to package experiments with [Chameleon Jupyter Notebooks (Trovi)](https://chameleoncloud.readthedocs.io/en/latest/technical/sharing.html)
-How to find out what resources there are and when they are available: https://www.chameleoncloud.org/hardware/ How to ask questions or ask for help: https://www.chameleoncloud.org/user/help/
+- How to find out what resources there are and when they are available: https://www.chameleoncloud.org/hardware/
+- How to ask questions or ask for help: https://www.chameleoncloud.org/user/help/

 ### CloudLab